Thulium-Drake/ansible-role-podman_services/README.md

 The catalogus currently contains:

-* arr: A full arr stack with tranmission
+* arr: A full arr stack with transmission
 * hello_world: a simple container that will return 'hello world' via a REST API
 * vaultwarden: A free alternative server for the Bitwarden Password Manager
 * factorio: The Factorio server